-South Dakota requires manufacturers to pay retailers for merchandise in stock if either the manufacturer or retailer desires to cancel or discontinue the contract.
+South Dakota requires manufacturers to pay retailers for merchandise in stock if either the manufacturer or retailer desires to cancel or discontinue the written contract between them.
 S.D.
 Codified Laws § 37-5-5.
-Manufacturers must pay retailers one hundred percent of the net cost of all current, unused, and complete merchandise, including transportation and reasonable assembly charges paid by the retailer.
+The dealer may keep the merchandise if they wish.
+If they do not wish to retain the merchandise, manufacturers must pay retailers one hundred percent of the net cost of all current, unused, and complete merchandise, including transportation and reasonable assembly charges paid by the retailer.
 Id.
 Manufacturers must pay ninety-five percent of the current net price on repair parts, including superseded parts, listed in a current price list or catalog, if those parts were previously purchased from the manufacturer and held by the retailer on the date of the cancellation or discontinuance of the contract.
 Id.
 The manufacturer is also responsible for paying a sum equal to five percent of the current net price of all parts returned for the handling, packing, and loading of the parts as well as any freight charges paid by the retailer.
 Id.